-On her 19th birthday, on March 27, 1891, Edith married Gurdon Keeler (1869-1946), a native of Haskins, and the son of Clark M. and Anna (Bemis) Keeler.
+On her 19th birthday, on March 27, 1891, Edith was united in wedlock with 22-year-old Gurdon Keeler (July 19, 1869-1946), a native of Haskins and the son of Clark M. and Anna (Bemis) Keeler.

 The couple lived for two years at Waterville, then moved to Tontogany where they resided for one year, from where they removed to Haskins, where they had lived since.
 The husband is a licensed engineer of this town.
 Mrs. Keeler was a member of the L.O.T.M. order of Haskins.
 Although not active in social, civic or church affairs she had acquired a large circle of warm friends.
 She was a home loving character and most contented when caring for her children and home.

 The federal census of 1900 shows the Keelers in Haskins, having been married for nine years.
 That year, Gurdon was employed as a pumper, likely with the railroad.